calliope-project/calliope/doc/user/building.rst

 The ``constraints`` section gives all constraints for the technology, such as allowed capacities, conversion efficiencies, the life time (used in levelised cost calculations), and the resource it consumes (in the above example, the resource is set to infinite via ``inf``).

 The ``costs`` section gives costs for the technology.
 Calliope uses the concept of "cost classes" to allow accounting for more than just monetary costs.
 The above example specifies only the ``monetary`` cost class, but any number of other classes could be used, for example ``co2`` to account for emissions.

+Only the ``monetary`` cost class is entered into the default objective function.
+Additional cost classes can be created simply by adding them to the definition of costs for a technology.

 .. seealso::